GadgetFactory/Papilio-Loader/Readme.txt

 CHANGELOG
+1/2/2014 Version 2.6
+	Papilio GUI
+		-Changed the default behavior to write to SPI flash.
+		-Fixed problem with not doing an erase, verify, program, verify cycle.
+		-Removed old board types.

 9/13/2013 Version 2.5
 	Fixed error with Java-GUI not detecting line endings in JTextBox.
 Everything compiles and works on Windows and Linux now.
 	Added Linux installer script.